openjdm/openjdm.github.io/_sources/psychology_of_spending.md

 brand in the future.
-While there has not been extensive research on how to counteract the social urge to reciprocate, common sense suggests that the best tactic for consumers would be to refuse or return unsolicited gifts from corporations.<span class="Apple-converted-space"> </span>
+While there has not been extensive research on how to counteract the social urge to reciprocate, common sense suggests that the best tactic for consumers would be to refuse or return unsolicited gifts from corporations.

 ### Social Proof

-Social proof is a concept popularized by Psychology and Marketing professor Robert Cialdini, which states that people who are unsure what to do in a given situation will copy the actions of their peers.<sup>15</sup> Companies can take advantage of consumers’ desire for social proof by creating the perception that “everyone” (or everyone
+Social proof is a concept popularized by Robert Cialdini, which states that people who are unsure what to do in a given situation will copy the actions of their peers.<sup>15</sup> Companies can take advantage of consumers’ desire for social proof by creating the perception that “everyone” (or everyone